Project

 • promote greater convergence between the policies and practices of the EU and these partner countries in the field of security

-• and contribute to increasing international awareness and acknowledgment of the EU as a security provider.
+• contribute to increasing international awareness and acknowledgment of the EU as a security provider

 Activities

-Activities, tailor-made according to partner countries’ interests, focus on:
+Activities have been tailor-made according to partner countries’ interests.
+The focus is on:

 • promoting cyber diplomacy policies and standards

-• advancing implementation of responsible state behavior in cyberspace
+• advancing implementation of responsible state behaviour in cyberspace

 • improving mutual understanding between countries on the application of international law on cyberspace